 What does a FamTest Ticket look like?

-Your child's FamTest Ticket is sent along with the final confirmation e-mail.
+Your child's FamTest Ticket is sent along with the final confirmation e-mail by the 10th of June 2020.
 This is the second e-mail you will receive from us after making your initial booking.
 It will contain your child's candidate number (starting with 1001, 2001, 3001, 4001, 5001, 6001, 7001 or 8001), session and name.
 If you know your child's candidate number, then you have received your child's FamTest Ticket.

 Can I accompany my child into the examination hall?

-Parents are not permitted to accompany their children into the examination halls.
+Parents are not permitted to accompany their children into the examination halls or the school buildings.
 More details will be provided in due course, but after the test is over, you will be able to pick up your child from the Mollison Drive entrance.
 Please note that we are unable to provide a waiting area / toilet facilities for adults.

 What happens if I am running late?